 Hostess Chocolate Cupcakes

 Anyone who has ever unwrapped a Hostess cupcake knows they can't stick to just one.
-In fact, the chocolate treat with creamy filling usually comes in twos.
+The chocolate treat with a creamy filling usually comes in twos.
 Unwrap two, and you'll ingest 320 calories and 36 grams of sugar.